How to plan an effective request for proposal (RFP)

 Is your organization thinking about purchasing new technology, but not quite sure where to start?
 You’re not alone!

 Many associations struggle to take the first step in planning an effective request for proposal (RFP) when attempting to get their board on board for new tech plans and in becoming the catalyst of change for their organization.
 However, modern technology is a crucial investment for any organization.
-Recent Community Brands research found that the time for digital transformation is now, with 65% of association professionals and 63% of members agreeing: organizations that don’t transform technologically within the next few years won’t survive.
+Recent Momentive Software research found that the time for digital transformation is now, with 65% of association professionals and 63% of members agreeing: organizations that don’t transform technologically within the next few years won’t survive.

 Keep reading to discover why investing in new association management software can future-proof your organization and learn helpful tips to plan your RFP.